Pete-Scale/Code-Refactor/code_refactor_README.md

 ![Horiseon Webpage](\assets\images\01-html-css-git-homework-demo.png)

-First homework assignment using HTML, CSS, and Git to refactor the Horiseon website to make it more accessible.
+First assignment using HTML, CSS, and Git to refactor the Horiseon website to make it more accessible.

 ## Table of Contents
 [Description](#description)